Charge your Pixel Slate

 If the battery icon doesn't indicate charging, or if the charging LED doesn't turn on, you may need to reset your device.
 A hard reset will not remove accounts or personal data from your device, but you should make sure to save any open files before proceeding.

-- Turn off your device by holding down the Power button, or selecting the time in the bottom right and choosing Power
+- Turn off your device by holding down the Power, or selecting the time in the bottom right and choosing Power

 - Wait 1 minute.

-- Press and hold the Power button + Volume up button for 10 seconds.
+- Press and hold the Power + Volume up button for 10 seconds.

 After resetting your device, try connecting the charger again.